Skip to main content World Without Eng

 With the pros and cons of ephemeral teams laid out before us, we can try to take advantage of the benefits while avoiding the dangers.

-First off, if engineer motivation and morale is an issue, the research in Accelerate says that there are many changes we can make while still using static teams.
-For one, they found that adopting continuous delivery practices can decrease engineer burnout by making deployments less painful, and reducing the amount of rework or unplanned work that teams have to do.
-Those same practices also have an impact on company culture, often shifting it to be more generative.
+Those same practices also impact company culture, often shifting it to be more generative.
 The book describes this as a culture that shares risks, cooperates well, doesn’t assign blame for failures, and accepts new ideas.
-Regardless of team, if you take away the worst parts of an engineer’s job (i.e. tedious, risky deployments and fixing production defects) and you improve the culture around them, odds are their outlook will improve significantly.
+Regardless of the team, if you take away the worst parts of an engineer’s job (i.e., tedious, risky deployments and fixing production defects) and improve the culture around them, their outlook will improve significantly.